techidaily/site-win-solutions/source/_posts/no-more-glitches-playing-a-total-war-saga-troy-seamlessly-on-windows-and-mac.md

 2. Run Driver Easy and click**Scan Now** .
 Driver Easy will then scan your computer and detect any problem drivers.
 ![](https://images.drivereasy.com/wp-content/uploads/2019/08/DE-scan-screen.png)
 3. Click**Update All** to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 You need the Pro version of Driver Easy to do this, so you’ll be prompted to upgrade.
- The PRO version comes with a 30-day money-back guarantee, so if you don’t like it you can get a full refund, no questions asked.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=36506229&QTY=1&AFFILIATE=108875&CART=1"><video width="100%" height="" class="rounded-t-md shadow-lg relative z-20" controls="" autoplay="" loop="" muted="" playsinline="" webkit-playinginline="">
-<source type="video/mp4" src="https://aidaform.com/images/videos/aidaform-welcome-site.mp4"><source type="video/webm" src="https://aidaform.com/images/videos/aidaform-welcome-site.webm"></video></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wVVp-GggK3U?si=RJb1ClNQV7GjTu_3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ The PRO version comes with a 30-day money-back guarantee, so if you don’t like it you can get a full refund, no questions asked.
 ![](https://images.drivereasy.com/wp-content/uploads/2019/08/DE-Update-all-drivers.png)

  (Alternatively, if you’re comfortable manually installing drivers, you can click ‘Update’ next to each flagged device in the free version to automatically download the correct driver.
 Once it’s downloaded, you can manually install it.)